General Guide for Promotion

 Make arrangements to have your start sheet prepared and printed, whilst also appointing competent observers and sufficient marshals to cover all points of the course, as indicated on the course risk assessment.
 In addition, the person who is tasked with the erection of safety signage in accordance with the course risk assessment should be identified.

-Checking cards for use by marshals may be purchased through the on-line shop or from the National Secretary.
+Checking cards for use by marshals may be purchased from the National Secretary (Competition & Development).
 Arrange for a number checker at the finish to record the numbers of the riders in the order they complete the course and for this information to be conveyed to the timekeeper.
 Also make arrangements for the times to be communicated to the result board area, which should be situated away from the finish area (generally at the event headquarters).
-Beware that mobile phone reception varies, especially out in the countryside, so it is worth checking prior to the event if this form of communication is to be adopted
+Beware that mobile phone reception varies, especially out in the countryside, so it is worth checking prior to the event if this form of communication is to be adopted.

 FOUR WEEKS BEFORE THE EVENT